-- The basis of fire safety is risk assessment, carried out by a 'competent person'. - The manager has received training in fire safety sufficient to be competent to carry out the risk assessment; this will be written where there are more than five staff and will follow the Government guidance Fire Safety Risk Assessment Educational Premises (HMG 2006). - Our fire safety risk assessment focuses on the following for each area of the setting: - Electrical plugs, wires and sockets and items - o Microwaves/Cookers. - o Flammable materials including furniture, furnishings, paper, matches etc. - o Flammable chemicals - o Means of escape.
+- The basis of fire safety is risk assessment, carried out by a 'competent person'. - The Manager has received training in fire safety sufficient to be competent to carry out the risk assessment; this will be written where there are more than five staff and will follow the Government guidance Fire Safety Risk Assessment Educational Premises (HMG 2006). - Our fire safety risk assessment focuses on the following for each area of the setting: - Electrical plugs, wires and sockets and items - Microwaves/Cookers. - Flammable materials including furniture, furnishings, paper, matches etc. - Flammable chemicals. - Means of escape.